angelicamapeso/portfolio-v2/README.md

-# Bootcamp - My Portfolio Site
+# Bootcamp - Homework 2: My Portfolio Site
 A repository for my portfolio site, which is an ongoing project throughout Bootcamp.

 ## Purpose